Subscription Information and Expectations

 2. There are far too many stocks to be watching them all closely all the time in order to find those stocks that are in a “setup” pattern.
 Therefore, our algorithms are designed to find stocks that satisfy certain basic requirements in order to narrow the field down to a more manageable number of candidates that have passed those preliminary screens.

 3. When we use the lists ourselves, we may eliminate 90% of the stocks on a list (or the entire list) because of nearby resistance or some other consideration.
-The algorithms cannot "see" what a human could easily see on a chart that would be a reason for avoiding a stock.
+The algorithms cannot “see” what a human could easily see on a chart that would be a reason for avoiding a stock.
 For example, they will not detect overhead resistance that may be just a little above the current price.
 It will be up to you to inspect stocks visually with a chart or by whatever means you use to determine whether or not a stock is worthy of investment.
-Our lists are not "buy" or "sell" recommendations.
-They are simply alerts indicating that certain preliminary conditions have been met.
+Our lists are not “buy” or “sell” recommendations.
+They are alerts indicating that certain preliminary conditions have been met.

 4. We do not buy a stock because it is the stock of a great company.
 Timing is everything to us.
 There is a right time and a wrong tome to buy any stock.
-We look for stocks that have completed a "setup" configuration.
-A "setup" is a stock chart pattern that is usually seen just before or at the beginning of a price surge.
+We look for stocks that have completed a “setup” configuration.
+A “setup” is a stock chart pattern that is usually seen just before or at the beginning of a price surge.
 Stocks tend to move further and faster after a setup configuration has been completed.
 For example, a stock is much more likely to rise if its 5-day moving average has just crossed above its 20-day moving average (even more so with a surge in volume), if it has gapped up with a surge in volume, if it has broken out of a trading range, if it has declined to its rapidly rising 50-day moving average and is just rebounding from the support there, if it has had a Bollinger band squeeze and then penetrated the upper band, if R.C.
-Allen moving average alignments have just been completed, and so on (some of these setups are illustrated near the bottom of our "Stock Alerts" page).
-Our alerts generally find only the basic requirements of various setup configurations.
-They are intended only to narrow the list of possibilities for you, not to offer buy or sell recommendations.
+Allen moving average alignments have just been completed, and so on (some of these setups are illustrated near the bottom of our “Stock Alerts” page).

 5. Since the lists can be long at times and you may be short on time, you might not want to check every stock on a list.
-The "Strongest ETFs" and "Strongest Stocks" lists are ranked in the order of our strength measurement.
+The “Strongest ETFs” and “Strongest Stocks” lists are ranked in the order of our strength measurement.
 The other lists are ranked by the magnitude of the volume surge that took place when the alert was generated.
 Therefore, you might prefer to check only a few of the stocks at the top of a list each day (or whenever you are looking for new candidates).
 Certain lists will be very short when market conditions are poor.
 Those same lists will expand when the environment is a better place to invest.
 Strongest ETFs, Strongest Stocks, and Hot Stocks always have 100 stocks per list because all stocks (thousands) are ranked according to their metric and 100 are selected off the top.
 The other lists may have up to 100 stocks, but they often have less, depending on market conditions relative to the type of setup that is being targeted.

 8. It is your responsibility to check the average and daily volume of a stock before investing in it.
 Many experienced investors and traders will not buy more than 1% of a stock’s daily share volume.
 They feel that will enable them to sell more easily (and without influencing price).